AntociM/budgy/README.md

 - Google Fonts
 - W3 Schools
 - [This solution](https://stackoverflow.com/questions/32777184/html-input-for-positive-whole-numbers-only-type-number/32784911?noredirect=1#comment61101594_32784911) was implemented to the Amount field to accept only positive, whole numbers values.
+- [This](https://stackoverflow.com/questions/7372067/is-there-any-way-to-prevent-input-type-number-getting-negative-values) was used to prevent negative values for weekly and monthly limits.
 - CSS Tricks
 - MDN WEB DOCS
 - coolors.co - used to create a color pallet
 - Wire Flow Wireframe Design - was used to create the wireframe
 - DelftStack (https://www.delftstack.com/howto/javascript/javascript-get-week-number/) - this was used as inspiration to get the current week of the year.
 # Acknowledgements
  The site was completed as a Portfolio 2 Project piece for the Full Stack Software Developer (e-Commerce) Diploma at the Code Institute.
+Special thanks to my mentor, Precious Ijege, for the support and feedback.

 The live link to the Github repository can be found here: https://antocim.github.io/budgy/.